enonic/app-image-xpert/README.md

 * Build up a collection of images of any format and size
 * Create albums and categorize images
 * Add images to existing albums
-* Edit image caption, author and tags
 * ElasticSearch-powered indexing by image caption, author or tags, with search either inside selected album or in the entire library
 * Fullscreen preview of an image
+* Editable image caption, author and tags with instant indexing
-* Geolocation of where an image was taken
+* Geolocation of where the image was taken
-* Download of selected image with instant conversion of format and size
+* Download of selected image in desired format/size with instant conversion
 * Responsive layout
 * Offline support
 * iPhone-inspired UI for deleting albums and images